MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table-retention-policy.md

 ---
 title: Use the one-click table retention policy wizard to change the retention policy for a table in Azure Data Explorer.
 description: In this article, you learn how to change a table's retention policy using the one-click experience.
-author: orspod
+author: orspod+
 ms.author: orspodek
 ms.reviewer: tzgitlin
 ms.service: data-explorer
 ms.topic: how-to
 ms.date: 01/02/2022
 ---
-# Use one-click to change a table's retention policy
+# Use one-click to update a table's retention policy

 The [retention policy](kusto/management/retentionpolicy.md) controls the mechanism that automatically removes data from tables.
 It is used to remove data whose relevance is age-based.
 In this article, you can define and assign a retention policy for a table using the one-click experience.